 Also called 9 arounds, 25 arounds, etc. The idea is the same, even if the number changes.

 Let’s say you have two employees: Sally and Dave.

 Both of them are cleaning Ms. Smith’s house together.
 Sally finishes the upstairs, while Dave is still working.

 Now, Sally can market your business for you.
 She takes a stack of your flyers, and places them at the five nearest houses.

-We have seen a much higher conversion rate with 5 arounds than we do with other Direct Mail strategies, simply because these allow us to keep showing up.
+I have seen a much higher conversion rate with 5-arounds than I do with other cleaning marketing strategies, simply because these allow you to keep showing up.